ericaregina/ericaregina/README.md

 ##  What I Do

--  Frontend Web and Mobile (HTML, CSS, Tailwind, JavaScript, React, Flutter, MySQL, Postman)
+-  Frontend Web and Mobile (HTML, CSS, Tailwind, JavaScript + Frameworks, React, Flutter, MySQL, Postman)
 -  Currently studying Systems Analysis and Development with a solid foundation in programming logic, data structures, systems analysis, object-oriented programming, software architecture, and other core concepts.

 ---